zwl995/LearnningNotes/paper_notes/learning/README.md

 for 3D Meshes](https://arxiv.org/pdf/2007.11341.pdf)

 > The paper addresses the problem of unsupervised disentanglement of pose and shape for 3D meshes.
 It used an auto-encoder neural network to auto-encode a mesh in *pose* code and *shape* code.
 Built upon the cross-consistency and self-consistency.
 To achieve the cross-consistency constraints, this work generates pairs of different shapes with the exact same pose on the fly during training with our disentangling network.
 The self-consistency is achieved by generating a proxy mesh $\tilde{X}^t$ with the pose of mesh $X^s_1$ and the shape of mesh $X_t$ within the training loop from two meshes with different shapes and poses $X^s_1$ and $X^t$.
 An effective disentanglement should recover the original pose code from the proxy mesh.
 Accordingly, the cross-consistency loss and self-consistency loss are proposed to train the network.
 At last, this work used the *as-rigid-as-possible Deformation* algorithm to deform $X^t$ to match the pose of the network prediction $\tilde{X}^t$ while preserving the original shape as much as possible.
+Their model is straightforward to train and it generalizes well across various datasets.
+The limitation is that they have no control over specific parts of the mesh with their pose code.
+And also the interpolation of large torso rotations squeezes the meshes.